Tilt-A-Whirl

-Tilt-A-Whirl is a flat ride similar to the Waltzer in Europe, designed for commercial use at amusement parks, fairs, and carnivals, in which it is commonly found.
+Tilt-A-Whirl is a flat ride designed for commercial use at amusement parks, fairs, and carnivals.
+The ride consists of a number of cars which rotate freely while moving in a circle.
+As the cars revolve, the floor of the ride undulates so that the cars rise and fall as the ride spins.
+The offset weight of the riders causes each car to rotate.
+The riders experience varying levels of g-force from the spinning of the car, and the rotation of the ride itself.
+It is similar to a Waltzer, which is used in Europe.
 The rides are manufactured by Larson International of Plainview, Texas.

 Description

 The ride consists of seven freely-spinning cars that hold three or four riders each, which are attached at fixed pivot points on a rotating platform.
 As the platform rotates, parts of the platform are raised and lowered, with the resulting centrifugal and gravitational forces on the revolving cars causing them to spin in different directions and at variable speeds.
 The weight of passengers in these cars (as well as the weight distribution) may intensify or dampen the spinning motion of the cars, adding to the unpredictable nature known as chaotic motion.

 Physicists Bret M. Huggard and Richard L. Kautz came up with a mathematical equation that approximates the motion of the Tilt-A-Whirl.

+This ride is similar to the Waltzer ride commonly found at British and Irish fairs.

 History

 Herbert Sellner invented the Tilt-A-Whirl in 1926 at his Faribault, Minnesota, home.
 In 1927, the first 14 Tilt-A-Whirls were built in Sellner's basement and yard.
 Sellner Manufacturing opened its factory in Faribault and the ride debuted at the Minnesota State Fair.
 More than a thousand rides were eventually built.
 Some of the rides produced in the 1940s and 1950s are still in operation.

 The earliest Tilt-A-Whirls were constructed of wood, powered by gas motors, and featured nine cars.
 Modern rides are constructed of steel, aluminum and fiberglass, and are powered by seven small electric motors, and has seven cars.

 In 1995, Tovah Sellner took over Sellner Manufacturing after the loss of her husband Bruce Sellner; her daughter Erin Sellner joined her in 1998 and the two of them ran the business together.

+After economic downturns in the early 2000s, the Tilt-A-Whirl was not selling as well as it used to, despite new colors and innovations, such as the Generation Five Tilt-A-Whirl which included fiberglass cars and an open design.
+In 2011, after Sellner Manufacturing missed loan payments from the Economic Development Authority of Faribault, the company was purchased by Larson International Inc, which continues to manufacture the Tilt-A-Whirl.